pdaleramirez/super-filter/README.md

     - `craft.superFilter.getPaginateLinks()` - displays element entries pagination or the infinite scroll trigger.
          - Template filename: `pagination.twig`
+    - `craft.superFilter.close() ` - needed to close the search page to reset templates path.
+So if you have included template after the super filter twig functions you will need this.
 2. To override a template or templates of the twig function from the selected base pre-built style templates.
 You can create the twig file or open the super-filter plugin folder and copy a template or templates to the site template override folder path you specified on your configuration